DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 On the other hand I feel that many people want to test, to have a camera, and I think this has to be done right.

-People wanted to build their own pcbs I keep saying what I have always said: it is not ready, it is still experimental crap.
-Don't even think about.
+People wanted to build their own pcbs I keep saying what I have always said: the **project is not ready, it is still experimental crap**.
+Don't even think about it: it's not there yet.
 If you are in Barcelona, you can come and pick up a set of blank pcbs. **I DON'T INTEND TO GIVE SUPPORT** to anyone trying to replicate what I do.
 Don't even ask what to do: I have enough to do with the web updates, designing the PCBs and improving the software.

 I also want to say, as I always have said, no matter what, that I admire other commercial products that are basically considered the *gold standard*: I don't like to be compared, it is not fair.
 But that being said, I now feel confident enough to consider openSX70 moving towards being the new standard.